 The success of that initial building lead the owners to hire another architectural duo, Holabird and Roche, to extend the building to take up the whole block.
 This time though, they took full advantage of the steel frame structures which had revolutionized architecture in the 1890’s.
 The relatively-small cost and size of the steel framework allows the southern half of the building the feature more interior space.

-As time passed, the Monadnock Building’s style and amenities were surpassed by newer skyscrapers.
+As time passed, newer skyscrapers surpassed the Monadnock Building’s style and amenities.
 In order to avoid demolition and attract new tenants, the building management launched an art deco-style modernization project.
 Then over the years, individual offices were drably modernized bit by bit, until the current restoration that started in 1979.
-This project, which lasted 13 years, eventually returned the Monadnock to its original Gilded Age luster so that it is one of the most beautiful downtown office buildings in Chicago today.
+This project, which lasted 13 years, eventually returned the Monadnock to its original Gilded Age luster.
+Once again it is among the most beautiful office buildings in downtown Chicago.

 The Experience of the Monadnock Today